 Another story tells of an Italian princess on a journey who would have found refuge in a village’s cave while trying to avoid a violent storm.

-Alongside Nice and its county, Sainte-Agnès was annexed to France in 1860 following a referendum on the matter.
+Alongside Nice and its county, France annexed Sainte-Agnès in 1860 following a referendum on the matter.

 A vaulted passageway in the old village: